ZakSN/FreeBSD-UEFI-secure-boot/UEFI-secure-boot.md

 ### 2.1.
 Create Boot Image
-The boot filesystem outlined below contains: the kernel, the kernel object directory, and the loader FOURTH scripts.
+The boot filesystem outlined below contains: the kernel, the kernel object directory, and the loader FORTH scripts.

 |Note|
 |----|